ksu-is/Web-Scraper-using-BeautifulSoup/ProjectRoadmap.md

 ---

-## Sprint 3 - 7/23
+## Sprint 3 - Due 7/23

 - [x] Refine and test project features
-    - [x] create and test Word output
+    - [x] create and test Word output - 7/16
-    - [ ] convert plaintext URLs to hyperlinked URLs within the Word doc
+    - [x] convert plaintext URLs to hyperlinked URLs within the Word doc - 7/17
     - [ ] create and test Word doc formatting (show article titles instead of unlilnked URLs)
-- [/] Expand scope if needed
+- [x] Expand scope if needed - 7/17 (moved on from beautifulsoup, now using feedparser since I've moved on from scraping for <a> tags in favor of parsing RSS feeds)
-- [ ] Update projectroadmap.md with progress
+- [x] Update projectroadmap.md with progress
 - [ ] Create a one-slide PowerPoint introducing the project
 - [ ] Upload slide to D2L and GitHub repository